mxroute/mxdocs/LiveSite/content/branding/customhostnames/_index.en.md

 You always use “**webmail**” as the name of the record.
 Your DNS provider may call it Name, Record, Host, or something else.
 It is to be a **CNAME** record type, and **Points To** (possibly also called **Value** or **Target**) is the server address you found in the previous step (**for me, it’s lisa.mxrouting.net**).

-** Please note:  We strongly suggest using CNAME records.
-Please **DO NOT** use an A record as server IP addresses are subject to change!
+** Please note:  We only recommend using CNAME records.
+Please **DO NOT** use an A record as server IP addresses are subject to change without notice!

 Next, I make another record with the same steps, only I use “**mail**” instead of “**webmail**” when filling it in:
 ![](https://mxrouteprod.b-cdn.net/wp-content/uploads/2021/05/Screen-Shot-at-August-24th-2019-9.37.19-pm.png)